PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The next unit should audit the sole raw duplicate-fanout cleanup result before the newly retained post-binary attention result, preserving its QDQ-dependent transpose policy and live layout/diagnostic context.

+The duplicate-fanout owner is now characterized with its reshape-only one-key and Transpose-enabled two-key schemas, two transactional pass IDs, three independent orchestration selections, and the sole direct QDQ-dependent call.
+Selected observation-only target is `_layout_pass_set_1_duplicate_fanout_stats`.
+Exact policy/context arguments, conditional binary-bridge/post-binary-attention boundary, and unconsumed contract are frozen.
+The focused gate passes
+`378 passed, 1 xfailed in 18.47s`; the branch-changed broad gate passes `1610 passed, 1 xfailed in 28.74s`.